Updated Jan 29, 2026

 Step 1: Select a Delivery App Template

 Adalo has a selection of nearly 40 templates, including a special delivery app template.
 This template comes with everything you need to make your delivery app.
-Here’s a rundown of the main features that are included in Adalo’s delivery app template:
+Here's a rundown of the main features included:

 • A Signup Page: Let your regulars order easily by creating a profile that takes their name, address, and credit card details so they can execute transactions with just a few button presses.